COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Dealing With Negative Thoughts
+Home > Be Healthy > Health Library > Dealing With Negative Thoughts

 Suppose a coworker or a grocery store clerk suddenly gave you a mean look.
 How would you react?
 Would you just let it slide off you, like water off a duck?
 Or would you take it personally and feel bad about yourself, or even get angry about it?
 If you turn small things into big things that bother you for days, weeks, or even longer, you're having negative thoughts.